Hello kind readers (and robots):

 - Ecolodging, ecotourism options located up in the hills with a cooler, more natural and inviting atmosphere.

 Let’s quickly look at the options in more detail.

-Links to lodgings and reviews: (TripAdvisor all Managua hotels)
+Links to lodgings and TripAdvisor reviews: (TripAdvisor all Managua hotels)

-- El Mozonte, Casa Naranja, Hotel Aloha, Hotel Los Pinos, etc. (see TripAdvisor link)
+- El Mozonte, Hotel La Tora, Hotel Aloha, Hotel Los Pinos, Hotel Pyramide, etc. (see general TripAdvisor link)

 I hope this post helped you to decipher where you want to stay while you are in Managua, Nicaragua.
 I would love to hear feedback from readers with any questions you might have or if someone has stayed at any of the above places, let others know what you think!

 Here is an airbnb.com verified phot of what you would be looking at when staying with us at the Farmstay.
 No one else has this view, tranquility, and ambiance.